 With its curvy canals, stunning architecture, and world-famous museums, Amsterdam is one of the most popular tourist destinations in Europe.
+And the city stays alive after sunset, with tons of great things to do in Amsterdam at night.

 Whether you wish to explore the city’s colorful neighborhoods and picturesque parks on a bicycle, hop on a canal cruise and admire the city’s best attractions from a unique perspective, or sample local food delicacies such as stroopwafels and bitterballen, there are plenty of activities in Amsterdam to keep you entertained for at least a couple of weeks.